ProgramingMaster/finalproject/DESIGN.md

 was added (I don't how this would happen, I just wanted to be carefull).

   It then calls weightsToAdd, which actually calculates what weights to add to the bar.
-Then it changes the html of the h fives on either side of the barbell image to what weightsToAdd returns.
+Then it changes the html of the h fives on each side of the barbell image to what weightsToAdd returns.
 The weightsToAdd function returns a string with br tags in it.
 That's why it changes the html and not the text.

   The calWarmup function displays what weights to add to the bar for your warmup, along with the weight of the